nearprotocol/stakewars/README.md

 ## How to stake with a wallet generated account

-**To get the local node started**
+### To get the local node started

 1. Make sure to clear out the ~/.near folder every week no matter what.
 2. Run `scripts/start_stakewars.py --signer-keys --init --account-id=<YOUR_ACCOUNT_ID>`
 3. Move accounts.csv into your ~/.near folder
 4. Run `scripts/start_stakewars.py`

-**To stake from the command line**
+### To stake from the command line

 1. `cd` into a directory you'd like to work in
 2. Download `near-shell` with `npm install -g near-shell`
 3. Run `npx create-near-app staking`
 4. `cd` into `staking`
 5. Set your NODE_ENV to tatooine.
 You can do this in `bash` with `export NODE_ENV=tatooine`
 6. Run `near login` and follow the instructions that take you to the wallet.
-5. Once you're logged in, you can stake.
+7. Once you're logged in, you can stake.
 This is the command to stake:

 ```bash
 near stake <YOUR_ACCOUNT_ID> <VALIDATOR_KEYS_PUBLIC_KEY> <AMOUNT>
 ```

+NOTE: `<AMOUNT>` can be set in NEAR

-**Check if it worked**
+### Check if it worked

 1. After running the command, you should see a transaction receipt that contains `status: { SuccessValue: '' }`.
 (As long as it is empty or contains a string you're good)
 2. After two epochs, if you've staked enough, you will see the logs of your node appear with a `V/n` to tell you you're validating.
 3. Run `near state <YOUR_ACCOUNT_ID>` and see if the amount you've staked is marked as locked.